Glasgow

 Finnieston

-Andrew Bonar (1810-1892) was minister of Finnieston Free Church form 1856 until his death.
-The building in Derby Steet (G3 7TY), just south of Kelvingrove Park, is now converted to flats.
-It is an impressive structure and still carries the text He that winneth souls is wise above the door.
+Andrew Bonar (1810-1892) was minister of Finnieston Free Church from 1856 until his death.
+The building in Derby Steet (G3 7TY), just south of Kelvingrove Park, is now converted to residential use.
+It is an impressive structure, built in the classical style with four ionic columns supporting the entrance.
+Its very size and presence reflects the status and reputation Bonar in Glasgow in the late nineteenth century.
+Above the door is Hebrew lettering with the reference Proverbs 11, 30, a verse traditionally translated as He that winneth souls is wise.
+The use of Hebrew lettering reflects his interest in the Jewish people.

-Bonar - preacher, writer and younger brother of hymnwriter Horatius - was a firm supporter of many evangelical projects through much of the 19th century.
+Bonar - preacher, writer and younger brother of hymnwriter Horatius - was a leading figure in the Free Church of Scotland and a firm supporter of many evangelical projects throughout his life.
 He was a close friend of Robert Murray M'Cheyne, and accompanied him on a visit to Palestine in 1839 to investigate the possibility of a Church of Scotland mission to the Jews.
-He is buried at the Sighthill Cemetery (G21 1SA)
+But for M'Cheyne's tragically early death, their partnership might have had an even more significant legacy.
+Bonar is buried at the Sighthill Cemetery (G21 1SA)

 Townhead